guignol1981/Glouton/README.md

 ## Development

 Run `nodemon index.js` and `ng build --watch`.
-Navigate to `http://localhost:3000/` You must have an Mongo instance running;
+Navigate to `http://localhost:3000/` You must have a Mongo instance running;

 ## Development server